 OXIDIC BROWN SOILS

-BM Other Brown Soils that, in a subhorizon of the B at 60 cm from the mineral soil surface, or at the base of the B if shallower, have
+BM Other Brown Soils that, in a subhorizon of the B or BC at 60 cm from the mineral soil surface, or at the base of the B or BC if shallower, have

 matrix colour value 4 or less and moderately or strongly pedal polyhedral peds (20 mm or less in size), or

-5% (by volume) or more gravel that consists mainly of mafic or ultramafic rocks (but not tuffaceous greywacke), or
+5% (by volume) or more coarse rock fragments that consists mainly of mafic or ultramafic rocks (but not tuffaceous greywacke), or

-an exchangeable calcium/magnesium ratio of 0.2 or less and exchangeable magnesium of 1.5 cmol/kg or more.
+an exchangeable calcium/magnesium ratio of 0.2 or less and exchangeable magnesium of 1.5 cmolc/kg or more.

 MAFIC BROWN SOILS

-Ba Other Brown Soils that have either

-pH of 4.8 or less in some part between 20 and 60 cm from the mineral soil surface, or
+BA Other Brown Soils that have a pH of 4.8 or less in some part between 20 and 60 cm from the mineral soil surface

-a placic horizon.

 ACID BROWN SOILS

-Bf Other Brown Soils that have a fragipan, or an apedal subhorizon with a slightly firm or stronger moist soil strength in the B horizon, with an upper boundary within 90 cm of the mineral soil surface.
+BF Other Brown Soils that have a fragipan, or an apedal subhorizon with a slightly firm or stronger moist soil strength in the B or BC horizon, with an upper boundary within 90 cm of the mineral soil surface.

 FIRM BROWN SOILS